 Looking for help with Docker for Mac?
 Check out the Docker Knowledge Hub for knowledge base articles, FAQs, and technical support for various subscription levels.

 Diagnose problems, send feedback, and create GitHub issues

-- Diagnose & Upload - Runs diagnostics, shows results, and auto-uploads the diagnostic results to Docker.
-A diagnostic ID is auto-generated.
-You can refer to this ID when communicating with the Docker Team.
+Select Diagnose.
+It runs diagnostics, shows results, and uploads the results to Docker.
+A diagnostic ID is generated, which must be provided when communicating with the Docker Team.
 Optionally, you can open an issue on GitHub using the uploaded results and ID as a basis.

-If you click Open Issues, this opens Docker for Mac issues on GitHub in your web browser in a “create new issue” template prepopulated with the following:
+If you click Report an issue, this opens Docker for Mac issues on GitHub in your web browser in a “create new issue” template, to be completed before submission.

 Check the logs

 In addition to using the diagnose and feedback option to submit logs, you can browse the logs yourself.